Frequently Asked Questions

 What do I do with a damaged battery?

-Package the battery in a non-flammable material, such as sand or kitty litter, as soon as possible.
+Package the battery in a non-flammable material, such as sand, as soon as possible.
 Do not place these batteries in the trash or in a regular Call2Recycle collection container as they may present a safety hazard, such as a spark or fire.
 Further instructions can be found above

 Are damaged batteries usually a particular chemistry?